alessandrome/udacity-nd-full-stack-trivia-api/backend/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

+- [Flask-WTForm](https://flask-wtf.readthedocs.io/en/stable/#) is an extension to check form request data and have an easy way to create forms

 ## Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run:
 ```bash